 Table 1: Strength Assessment layout and Analysis Summary

 The SmO2 and tHb responses are shown in Figure 3.
 Figure 3 is highlighted where different occlusion responses are occurring (green for compression, yellow for venous occlusion, and red for arterial occlusion), sometimes it’s challenging to see/determine which occlusion response is occurring but overall this gives a pretty good idea of how my musculature is contracting, and what that does to the flow of blood to the muscle throughout each set.
+The red lines indicate the start of the set, the black lines indicate the end of the set.
 The large takeaway is that compression responses happen between ~0 – 48%, venous occlusions occur from ~48 – 88% and arterial occlusion occurs > 88%.

 Interpretation/Conclusion.
 Muscular tension and hypoxia are thought to work hand-in-hand to produce hypertrophy.
 Therefore, if muscular tension is high in the muscle but there isn’t enough hypoxic response it will be hard to elicit a hypertrophic response to strength training.
 Typically, athletes who possess pulmonary limitations struggle to put on muscle mass, this is speculated to be due to this lack in hypoxic response at typical training ranges for hypertrophy.
 As an athlete, it has always been challenging for me to gain muscle mass, and this strength assessment might be one of the pieces to figuring out why.
 As I don’t occlude fully until upwards of 88% doing any reps lower than this weight simply won’t provide enough hypoxic stimulus to elicit change.
 Using this assessment as a guide, if I were to pursue hypertrophy as a main goal of training, I would want to complete most of my training above ~88% 1RM.